The corporate secretary’s evolving role: A comprehensive guide to modern governance

 Corporate secretary responsibilities

-Maintaining corporate records, supplying the board with resources, creating meeting minutes, and other matters for the board and its committees.
-Making sure the company’s governance framework is appropriately developed, established, and maintained, overseeing legal entity management, developing and improving the company’s governance program, conducting training and development of the board, collaborating with executive teams, and bringing new directors onboard to assist the board.
+A corporate secretary is trusted with maintaining corporate records, supplying the board with resources, creating meeting minutes, and other matters for the board and its committees.
+Furthermore, they are in charge of ensuring that the company’s governance framework is appropriately developed, established, and maintained.
+Corporate secretaries are also responsible for overseeing legal entity management, developing and improving the company’s governance program, conducting training and development of the board, collaborating with executive teams, and bringing new directors on board to assist the board.

 Cybersecurity was initially meant for corporate IT and security reviews.
 At most, these discussions would be brought forth once per year with an audit committee.
 In today’s landscape, the board must be honed into cybersecurity—given the growth of risk factors.
 As such, nowadays, the board must be privy to a steady stream of reports from the CISO.